bimalka98/bimalka98/README.md

 <!--</a>-->

+### Hi there 👋

+Bimalka is a full-time Embedded Software Engineer (remote) at [Analog Inference](https://www.analog-inference.com/), Santa Clara, CA.

-### *Hi there,  👋 I'm Bimalka.
-A graduate of the [Department of Electronic and Telecommunication Engineering](https://ent.uom.lk/) at the [University of Moratuwa](https://uom.lk/) in [Sri Lanka](https://en.wikipedia.org/wiki/Sri_Lanka).
-I'm currently working as an Embedded Software Engineer, in [Analog Inference](https://www.analog-inference.com/), USA (remote).*
+➤ He graduated with an Honors Degree of B. Sc. of Engineering (Electronic, Telecommunication & Computing) from the [University of Moratuwa](https://uom.lk/) in [Sri Lanka](https://en.wikipedia.org/wiki/Sri_Lanka), in July 2023.

-* 📈 I believe in **applying** my knowledge rather than **continuously learning** without practical application.
-After graduation, I joined the industry to apply what I had learned and solve real-world problems while developing myself through exploring new areas of interest.
-* 🔭 Among the major projects that I have contributed to,
-    - *In June 2023, I completed the Final Year Project of my undergraduate degree program, [**AutoPilotX: an Advanced autonomous navigation technology designed specifically for outdoor, semi-structured, and terrain-based applications**](https://www.linkedin.com/posts/bimalka98_autonomousvehicles-ugv-mobilerobots-activity-7098502042712776704-DxyF?utm_source=share&utm_medium=member_desktop).
-The unique aspect of the robot lies in its utilization of a combination of 3D LiDAR, RTK/GPS, wheel odometry, and IMU for navigation purposes.
-Therefore, the potential applications include precision agriculture, autonomous security, autonomous carts, disaster management, and research.*

-    - *In July 2022, I completed my undergraduate-level internship at a local Research and Development facility, where I worked on [**Machine Vision-based Real-Time Motion Planning for an Articulated Robot Arm**](https://www.linkedin.com/posts/bimalka98_potential-internship-engineering-activity-6973307404562157568-F9eA?utm_source=share&utm_medium=member_desktop), which was a project to develop a Computer Vision subsystem for a pick-and-place machine (a 6 DOF Articulated Robot Arm), to determine grasping configurations of a set of objects.*
-* 🌱 I am currently learning and refreshing my knowledge of *Data structures, Algorithms, and Object-Oriented Programming in C++ and Python, as well as some Machine Learning* and other relevant topics. 😊
-- 💬 Ask me about anything [here](https://github.com/bimalka98/bimalka98/issues).
-If it is something I know, I can help you! 😉
+➤ He is a driven and passionate professional who is exploring the fields of:

+• Computer Vision & Image Processing<br>
+• Embedded Software<br>
+• Computer Systems Architecture<br>

+➤ He has solid fundamental knowledge and hands-on industry experience in these disciplines, as well as essential soft skills such as leadership, teamwork, consistency, and self-reliance.

+➤ His professional goal is to deepen his expertise in these engineering fields while making a positive impact on society through innovation and collaboration.

 ---

+### Major Projects
+> I believe in **applying** knowledge, rather than **continuously learning** without practical application.
+It's the only way to master a discipline ~ Bimalka 📈

+- In June 2023, I completed the Final Year Project of my undergraduate degree program, [**AutoPilotX: an Advanced autonomous navigation technology designed specifically for outdoor, semi-structured, and terrain-based applications**](https://www.linkedin.com/posts/bimalka98_autonomousvehicles-ugv-mobilerobots-activity-7098502042712776704-DxyF).
+    - The unique aspect of the robot lies in its utilization of a combination of 3D LiDAR, RTK/GPS, wheel odometry, and IMU for navigation purposes.
+    - Therefore, the potential applications include precision agriculture, autonomous security, autonomous carts, disaster management, and research.

+- In July 2022, I completed my undergraduate-level internship at a local Research and Development facility, where I worked on [**Machine Vision-based Real-Time Motion Planning for an Articulated Robot Arm**](https://www.linkedin.com/posts/bimalka98_potential-internship-engineering-activity-6973307404562157568-F9eA),
+    - A project to develop a Computer Vision subsystem for a pick-and-place machine (a 6 DOF Articulated Robot Arm), to determine grasping configurations of a given set of objects.

+---

-### *My Skills*
+### Skills

 <!-- **HackerRank   :**
 <code>